beemobot/sugar/README.md

 > This assumes that the `.env` is configured properly and contains all the properties
 > that are needed.
 If not, please ensure that is done first.
 >
-> Additionally, make sure that this does not use the same database as Tea or any existing project, it can be on the same
-> instance, but ensure that the database itself is different.
-Prisma will ask you to reset the database
-> if that happens, that's when you know it's the same table.

 In order to set up Kimbap, you first have to build the Docker image by running the following:
 ```shell